 ELBRUS CANCELLATION / REFUND POLICY:

-- Full refunds, less registration fee, will be provided 120-days or more prior to course, trek and/or expedition date.
+Full refunds, less deposit, will be provided 120-days or more prior to course, trek and/or expedition date.

-- 50% refunds will be provided 90-119 days prior to course, trek and/or expedition date.
+50% refunds excluding deposit will be provided 90-119 days prior to course, trek and/or expedition date.

 Note: Wild Med Adventures reserves the right to waive any fees.
 As we offer personalized service, we will attempt to accommodate changes and cancellations when necessary, waiving certain fees when feasible.
 In addition, we are not responsible for your safety on the mountain or during your travel and stay in Russia.
 We help arrange trips and educate.
 All guiding will be done by trusted and experienced local Russian guides.